AGF Denies Abusing Court Process in Alleged Criminal Defamation Suit against Akpoti-Uduaghan

 “In the circumstance, we are asking for a short adjournment to enable us (prosecution) to effect proper service on the defence.”

-Responding, Natasha’s lawyer, Ehiogie West-Idahosa (SAN) confirmed that the defendant was not served with the prosecution’s counter affidavit.
+Responding, Natasha’s lawyer, Ehiogie West-Idahosa (SAN), confirmed the defendant was not served with the prosecution’s counter affidavit.

 West-Idahosa said his client would respond once she is properly served and prayed the court for a long adjournment on the grounds that members of the defendant’s legal team plan to attend this year’s Internation Bar Association’s meeting in Canada.